Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-The graphs and analysis in the previous sections provide a high level overview of the performance of the algorithm on nim with different number of heaps.
-In this section, we will evaluate the performance of the algorithm on the initial board position along one of the intermediate positions from 5, 6 and 7 heaps nim, like we did in section \ref{sec:revisiting_alphazero} where the statistics of the algorithms on some chess positions by LC0 are obtained and analysed.

-On the positions of 5 heaps nim, the policy and value network after training strongly favors a few moves over the remaining ones, significantly improving the effectiveness of the search.
-However, this overly confidence could bring catastrophic consequence that cannot be restored if it is not well grounded.
-On a position in 6 heaps nim where the policy network assigned the top 4 prior probabilities to 4 losing moves, as it is not obsessed with any particular move and with the assistance with the value network that evaluates the majority of the next positions correctly, the algorithm converges to a winning move.
-On the initial position of a 7 heaps nim, the policy and value network fails in providing any constructive guidance that benefits the search.
+While the preceding sections provided a high-level performance overview across various Nim board sizes, this section delves into specific case studies to provide a fine-grained analysis of the algorithm's behaviour.
+We evaluate the performance of our trained AlphaZero agent on selected initial and intermediate positions for 5, 6, and 7-heap Nim.
+This approach aligns with methodologies used in analysing game AI, such as the statistical analysis of LCZero's performance on particular Chess positions in Section \ref{sec:impartial_revisiting}.

-The analysis on the initial position of a 5 heaps nim from the results of the trained model is shown in the Fig. \ref{fig:alphazero_5piles_1}.
-All the values are calculated from the perspective of the player who is making the move on these positions.
-Each move is represented by a letter and a digit where the letter is the label to the heap and the digit denotes the number of counters the move removes from this heap.
-For instance, the move e9 is removing 9 counters from the heap labelled as e.
-The policy network assign 97.9\% prior probability to the winning move, e9 and the value network accurately estimate the resulting position of taking e9 is advantageous to the current player.
+The analysis of the initial board position for a 5-heap Nim game, as evaluated by our trained PV-NN, is presented in Figure \ref{fig:alphazero_5piles_1}.
+All values are computed from the perspective of the current player.
+Moves are denoted by a heap label (e.g., 'e') followed by the number of counters removed from that heap (e.g., 'e9' signifies removing 9 counters from heap 'e').
+In this specific initial position, the policy network assigns an exceptionally high prior probability of 97.9\% to the winning move (e9), and the value network accurately estimates the resulting state's advantage for the current player.
+While this strong, accurate prioritisation of the optimal move is highly desirable for efficient search, it also underscores a potential vulnerability: an ungrounded overconfidence in an erroneous prior could lead to catastrophic and irrecoverable search misdirections, where MCTS simulations are unable to correct the initial bias.

-However, on a intermediate position similar to the initial position as shown in \ref{pos:5heaps_2}, the search is misled by the policy network that is obsessed with the losing e8 move as the prior probability assigned to the move is 97.4\% which is overwhelmingly larger than that of other moves.
-This leads to the misfortune that the winning move still is rejected after 4 million simulations even though the value network predicts the value of the position after e8 accurately.